 Dropbox is one of the longest standing file hosting services, but many other companies have since entered the cloud storage market.
 In this next section, we’ll introduce some of the best-known Dropbox alternatives.

-1&1 IONOS has launched an interesting alternative to Dropbox with HiDrive.
+HiDrive from IONOS is an interesting alternative to Dropbox.
 This cloud service is aimed at private and business customers and offers maximum flexibility and freedom when accessing and storing your files on all devices.
 For this purpose, HiDrive provides desktop clients for Windows and macOS as well as mobile apps for iOS and Android in addition to the cross-platform web applications, which enable intuitive and effective database synchronisation.

 Amazon Drive (previously Amazon Cloud Drive) lets users choose between a free basic model and various fee-based storage plans.
 If you choose the free option, you’ll get a total of 5GB of storage space to use for photos, videos, and all other files.
-Amazon Prime customers can take advantage of unlimited photo storage space (from less than £8 per month) as well as all other Prime advantages such as better shipping conditions for Amazon orders and the use of video and music features.
-Contracts are valid for one year and start at approx. £15 for 100 GB.
-The highest-volume storage plan, which grants access to 30 TB of available storage, costs around £2,600.
+Amazon Prime customers can take advantage of unlimited photo storage space (from less than £10 per month) as well as all other Prime advantages such as better shipping conditions for Amazon orders and the use of video and music features.
+Contracts are valid for one year and range from 100 GB to 30 TB.

 The Californian company Box has been in existence since 2005 – a full two years longer than Dropbox.
 In many aspects, the two providers are quite similar: Box also offers the strongest AES encryption with 256 Bit key length and a wide range of functions.
-And you could argue that operation and intuition on Box are even easier than on Dropbox.
+And you could argue that operation and intuition with Box are even easier than with Dropbox.

 |Very easy to use and a large amount of free storage space (10 GB).||File upload limited to 250 MB per file for the free package|